 For example, a 25-year old guy, whose height is 5-foot-10, weighs 190 lbs and exercises 3-5 times a week, would need to eat close to 2900 calories daily just to maintain his weight.

-If he wanted to lose one pound a week, providing he kept the same level of activity, he would need to eat less, which is around 1400 calories a day, sometimes even less than that, 1900 calories a day, if he wanted to lose 2 pounds a week.
+If he wanted to lose one pound a week, providing he kept the same level of activity, he would need to eat less, and he would need to cut somewhere between 500-1500 calories a day, sometimes even more than that, up to 1900-200 calories a day, if he wanted to lose 2 pounds a week.

 You shouldn’t lose just about any weight.
 You should lose fat.